Retail Sales Training: Grow Sales With Analogies

 That's why we had to teach the baristas to say, "It's like a chocolate milkshake with coffee."

-Simple.
-Easy to understand.
-That's because customers knew what a milkshake already was; they had a common reference point.
+It's simple and easy to understand.
+That's because customers already knew what a milkshake was; they had a common reference point.

-An analogy can be the "caffeine shot" in your sales pitch, that little kick to keep your customer engaged and awake through the transaction.
+An analogy can be the "caffeine shot" in your sales pitch, that little kick that keeps your customer engaged and awake throughout the transaction.

 When Gene Roddenberry first proposed Star Trek to NBC, he promised "Wagon Train in the Stars."
 That analogy worked in the mid-sixties when Wagon Train was a popular TV show.
-That analogy wouldn't work today.
+It wouldn't work today.

 Did you see the movie The Player?
 It used this technique a lot in the opening scenes in the funny pitches for new movies: